Strategies for a Comfortable Meal

 What you choose to wear on Thanksgiving can mean the difference between a happy day of catching up and an afternoon of worry and distraction.
 Clothing can’t relieve your symptoms, but the right outfit can help you feel better, and allow you to blend in seamlessly.

-- Choose A line over fitted bottoms – It’s a good idea to protect against leaks by wearing a pad or incontinence briefs, especially when you’re away from the comfort of your own home and bathroom.
+- Choose A line over fitted bottoms: It’s a good idea to protect against leaks by wearing a pad or incontinence briefs, especially when you’re away from the comfort of your own home and bathroom.
 Protective undergarments are invisible under fabric that drapes easily over the hips and legs, so you can feel more confident in a flowing dress than you would in a pencil skirt.

-Incontinence medications (anticholinergics) can be particularly helpful when you have a big event to attend, since they get to the root of the problem by limiting bladder contractions.
-However, these drugs need a few days to take effect, so begin taking them at the start of the week to have better protection the day of your Thanksgiving gathering.
+Incontinence medications (anticholinergics) can be particularly helpful when you have a big event to attend since they get to the root of the problem by limiting bladder contractions.
+However, these drugs need a few days to take effect, so begin taking them at the start of the week to have better protection on the day of your Thanksgiving gathering.